docopt/docopt.php/README.md

 `--version` options, you still need to mention them in usage pattern for this to work.
 Also, for your users to know about them.

-The **return** value is just a dictionary with options, arguments and commands, with keys spelled exactly like in a help message
-(long versions of options are given priority).
+The **return** value behaves just like an associative array, with options, arguments and commands, with keys spelled exactly like in a help message (long versions of options are given priority).
 For example, if you invoke the top example as::